-GV BOCES Involvement:
+Continue GV BOCES Involvement:

-Advisor of WNY Tech Academy, Computer Graphics, Mechatronics, Metal Trades, & Building Trades

-Led the setup of a Pre-Apprenticeship bootcamp program for youth ages 18-24 with 5 companies planned to participate in 2021 with 5 students (4 out of 5 students continued with their sponsoring company and one student continued his education at MCC in mechatronics).

-Youth Apprenticeship Program - Led the charge to coordinate the program along with Finger Lakes Youth Apprenticeship www.fingerlakesyouthapprenticeship.com team.
+- Advisor of WNY Tech Academy, Computer Graphics, Mechatronics, Metal Trades, & Building Trades - Led the setup of a Pre-Apprenticeship bootcamp program for youth ages 18-24 with 7 companies planned to participate in 2022 with 4 students. - Youth Apprenticeship Program Led the charge to coordinate the program along with Finger Lakes Youth Apprenticeship www.fingerlakesyouthapprenticeship.com team.
 The program established 11th grade CTE students to job shadow and in 12th grade a paid internship at local manufacturing companies.
-In 2021, the programs first year, 37 students (37% of students enrolled in Mechatronics and Metal Trades) signed to participate and 19 students were accepted in the program with 7 participating companies.
+In 2022, the programs 33 students in Mechatronics to participate and 31 students were accepted in the program with 7 participating companies. - As an active executive board member of the Business Education Alliance, Chris was instrumental in Year 2 of the Genesee County Premier Workforce Membership Program.

-New Mechatronics Equipment - Our team was successful in securing \$734,000 via OCR grants from HP Hood and Upstate Niagara's 2020 project investments to assist GV BOCES in purchasing electromechanical equipment in 2021.

-Chris is an active executive board member of the Business Education Alliance and led to establish the Genesee County Premier Workforce Membership Program in 2020 with roll out planned for 2021 with the BEA Director.
 The program is an up-selling technique to dramatically increase the membership dues to strategic organizations.
 The highlights of the program include an easy one payment sponsorship for all workforce related events including participating in a Senior Job Fair, Lunch N Learn, GLOW with Your Hands Gold Level Sponsorship and Video recording.
-Seven companies were secured raising \$35,000 in total.

-We started planning for the "Cornell in High School".
-The beta test program is scheduled for June 2022 with 40 career focused senior students from a combination of GV BOCES Culinary program and

-Batavia High School.
-We were successful in securing a \$10k grant from WDI to support the overall cost of the program.

-9. Commence strategic planning and related advocacy/communications activities regarding the need for additional investment to implement STAMP Phase II site and infrastructure development helping to make the 1,250-acre site globally competitive by better aligning infrastructure readiness timelines with market needs (market ready/shovel-ready).
+Eight companies were secured raising \$37,500 in total. - The "Cornell in High School" first year had 12 students graduate the 3-day bootcamp.
+We recruited students from a combination of GV BOCES Culinary program and local and regional schools.
+I was successful in securing a \$10k grant from WDI to support the overall cost of the program. - 9.
+Commence strategic planning and related advocacy/communications activities regarding the need for additional investment to implement STAMP Phase II site and infrastructure development helping to make the 1,250-acre site globally competitive by better aligning infrastructure readiness timelines with market needs (market ready/shovel-ready).

 The GCEDC has utilized the additional \$8M for STAMP Track 2 infrastructure and has completed the design, engineering and permitting that was needed to bring the main manufacturing portion of the STAMP campus to a Market Ready state that has significantly reduced the timelines as it relates to large infrastructure deployment.
+We are currently pursuing a FAST NY grant application to secure funds to begin construction of some of that large scale capacity infrastructure.